-Recruitment/rush/intake is defined as any sorority or fraternity activity that seeks to add new members to a chapter.
-This could include info sessions, social gatherings, or a casual meal on or off campus.
-Some Greek-letter organizations host recruitment throughout the year, while others recruit during a specified time period each semester/year.
-Whenever it occurs, any chapter activity for the purpose of adding new members constitutes recruitment and must be in compliance with organizational policies, institutional rules, and state laws.
+Recruitment, also known as rush or intake, is defined as any sorority or fraternity activity that seeks to add new members to a chapter.
+This could include information sessions, social gatherings and more.
+Some Greek-letter organizations host recruitment throughout the year, while others recruit during specified times each semester or year.

 When do Students Typically Join?

-90 percent of the students that join a sorority or fraternity at UT Austin do so during their first semester of college.
-However, some organizations require that students have a UT Austin minimum GPA and credit hours before joining.
-Students, including transfer students, sophomores, juniors, and seniors, also have the opportunity to join the sorority and fraternity community.
+90% of the students that join a sorority or fraternity at UT Austin do so during their first semester.
+However, some organizations require that students have a minimum GPA and credit hours at UT Austin before joining.
+Students, including transfer students, sophomores, juniors, and seniors have the opportunity to join the sorority and fraternity community.

 - Interfraternity Council

 - University Panhellenic Council

 Students participating in the Pathway to Admission through Co-Enrollment (PACE) will have access to all of the benefits and privileges of a full-time student at UT Austin.
 Participating in extracurricular activities, such as joining a sorority or fraternity is encouraged.